rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 1. Webhooks
 1. prefilled, call to action for WooCommerce single product pages
 1. Animations
-1. Analytics - Google analytics, Facebook Pixel, Google Ads Conversations
+1. Analytics - Google Analytics, Facebook Pixel, Google Ads Conversations

 == Installation ==

 = From Dashboard ( WordPress admin ) =
 * plugins -> Add New
-* search for 'click to chat for whatsapp'
+* search for 'click to chat'
 * click on Install Now and then Active.

 = using FTP or similar =